 Slowly increase the length of time your pet spends in the car.
 When you’re running to get a prescription or picking up a curbside order for dinner, bring your trusty companion along.
 Just make sure never to leave your pet in the car alone, especially when it’s uncomfortably hot outside.
 A vehicle can become a temperature trap for your pet.

-Pack a pet preparedness kit.
 Just as you’d pack snacks, drinks, blankets, pillows, and maybe games for your friends and family on a road trip, put together a pet version.
 Your pet preparedness kit could include your pet’s food, bowl, leash, plastic bags for waste, any medication they might need, a first aid kit, and their favorite toy or blanket.
 These things will give them a sense of comfort and familiarity.

 The ASPCA suggests feeding your pet three to four hours before departure and not feeding them in a moving vehicle.
-Feeding them well before the trip will reduce the chances of them getting car-sick.
+Feeding them well before the trip will reduce the chances of them getting car sick.

-Bring your own water.
-We’re not saying your pet is a diva, but drinking water from an area he or she isn’t used to could lead to an upset stomach.
+We’re not saying your pet is a diva, but drinking water from an area they aren’t used to could lead to an upset stomach.
 Fill up water bottles with tap water from home or buy jugs of bottled water to pour into a plastic container when you stop.

-Even though you consider your pet a part of the family, your insurance company considers him or her your property.
-If you’re in an auto accident and are at-fault, your pet’s injuries likely won’t be covered.
+Even though you consider your pet a part of the family, some insurance companies consider an animal to be your property.
+If you’re in an auto accident and are at fault, your pet’s injuries likely won’t be covered.
 If the accident wasn’t your fault, the other driver’s insurance could help pay for your pet’s injuries under property damage liability coverage, but it depends on the circumstances and the specific terms of the insurance policies in force.